-We have no availability till 8th of July for long-term workawayers (around 4 weeks).
+We have no availability till late September for long-term workawayers (around 4 weeks).

 We MAY accept short-term workawayers in summer months (around 1week) if there is much work.
 In that case, we will put an update here.